Bardney: History

-Two Roman artefacts have been found in Bardney; a gemstone and a coin.
+Two Roman artefacts have been found in Bardney: a gemstone and a coin.
 Nearby villages show evidence of Roman settlement, particularly Potterhanworth Booths and Branston Booths.

 The place-name is Old English in origin, and means "island of a man called Bearda".
-It occurs in the Anglo-Saxon Chronicle, under the year 716, as "Bearddanig", and in Domesday Book as "Bardenai".
+It occurs in the Anglo-Saxon Chronicle, under the year 716, as "Bearddanig", and in the Domesday Book of 1086 as "Bardenai".

 Once the site of a mediaeval abbey, ruined in Henry VIII's dissolution of the monasteries, agricultural improvement made the village prosperous in the 19th century.
 Improved transport, first on the River and then the arrival of several railways caused considerable expansion between the traditional centre of the village and the former riverside settlement of Bardney Ferry, where in 1894 the ferry was replaced by the present bridge.
 A British Sugar factory, built in 1927, survived the closure of the railways but ceased processing on 9 February 2001.

 Bardney Abbey

-Bardney Abbey was founded before 679, perhaps as double house of monks and nuns, and perhaps as a Minster.
+Bardney Abbey was founded before 679, perhaps as a double house of monks and nuns, and perhaps as a minster.
 It was destroyed by the Danes circa 860.
-Refounded 1087 as a Priory, it became a Benedictine Abbey in 1115, and was dissolved in 1538.
+Refounded 1087 as a priory, it became a Benedictine Abbey in 1115, and was dissolved in 1538.

+Bede relates that Bardney Abbey (which he called Beardaneu) was greatly loved by Osthryth, queen of Mercia, and in about 679 she sought to move the bones of her uncle, the very pious St Oswald, to there.
+However, when the body was brought to the Abbey the monks refused to accept it, because the Abbey was in the Kingdom of Lindsey, and Oswald, when king of Northumbria, had once conquered them.
+The relics were locked outside, but during the night a beam of light appeared and shone from his bier reaching up into the heavens.
+The monks declared that it was a miracle and accepted the body, hanging the King's Purple and Gold banner over the tomb.
+They are also said to have removed the great doors to the Abbey so that such a mistake could not occur again.
+So if someone said "do you come from Bardney?", it meant that you had left the door open.

+As well as the wondrous light, other miracles were associated with the remains of King Oswald.
+The bones at Bardney were washed before interment, and the ground into which the water was poured supposedly gained great healing powers.
+In another tale from Bede, a boy with the Ague kept vigil by the tomb and was cured.
+The King's heads and hands had been separately interred, for he had been dismembered in battle.
+A fragment of the stake on which his head had been impaled was later used to cure a man in Ireland.

+In 909, in response to increased viking raids, Oswald's bones were translated to the new St Oswald's Priory, Gloucester.